Frequently Asked Questions

 Due to server space constraints ZeppelinArt cannot house large files.
 Unfortunately, with the closure of LedArt's FTP servers in August 2002, there is currently no online access point for high resolution images.
 However, you have two options:

 First, I maintain an offline backup of all original images.
-You may request these images by email (resolution will vary of course).
-Second, the complete ZeppelinArt Master Archive is available on DVD.
+You may request these images by email.
+Resolution will vary but I will send what I have.
+Second, the complete ZeppelinArt Master Archive is available for a donation.
 Refer to the Master Archive page for information.

 Q